stargate-bukkit/Stargate-Bukkit/README.md

 debugging:
   debug - Whether to show massive debug output permissionDebug - Whether to show massive permission debug output
+advanced:
+  waitForPlayerAfterTeleportDelay - The amount of ticks to wait before adding a player as passenger of a vehicle.
+On slow servers, a value of 6 is required to avoid client glitches after teleporting on a vehicle.
 ```

 # Message Customization